 Physics and astronomy courses

 133 Introductory Physics: Mechanics and Gravity (4).
-F and S. An introduction to classical Newtonian mechanics applied to linear and rotational motion; a study of energy and momentum and their associated conservation laws; introductions to oscillations and to gravitation.
+S. An introduction to classical Newtonian mechanics applied to linear and rotational motion; a study of energy and momentum and their associated conservation laws; introductions to oscillations and to gravitation.
 Attention is given throughout to the assumptions and methodologies of the physical sciences.
 Laboratory.
-Prerequisite: Mathematics 162 or concurrent registration in Mathematics 172.
-Students currently enrolled in Mathematics 169 or 171 may enroll in Physics 133 with permission of the instructor.
+Prerequisites: normally, concurrent registration in Mathematics 172.
+Students taking Mathematics 169 or 171 may enroll with permission of the instructor.

 195 Physics and Astronomy Student Seminar (0).
-F and S. This course gives students a broad overview of the fields of physics and astronomy through guest lectures by active researchers, focused readings and discussions of Science, Technology, and Society issues, and presentations by students enrolled in Physics 295 & 296.
+F and S. This course gives students a broad overview of the fields of physics and astronomy through guest lectures, presentations by Calvin students and professors, group discussions, and other activities.
 A student may earn honors credit in an approved introductory physics course by completing a paper and, at the instructor’s option, a class presentation on an approved topic.
 This course may be taken multiple times.

 221 General Physics (4).
 F. This course is designed for those who do not intend to do further work in physics.
 Topics covered in the two-semester sequence (Physics 221- 222) include Newtonian mechanics, fluids, waves, thermodynamics, electricity, magnetism, light, optics, atomic physics, and nuclear radiation.
 Attention is given throughout to quantitative analysis, empirical methods, experimental uncertainties, perspectives on the assumptions and methodologies of the physical sciences, and the use of physics in the life sciences.
 Laboratory.
 Prerequisites: high-school algebra and trigonometry.